bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

    bar
 ```

-I renamed `main` to `root`.
-What is root?
-In the case of my binary crate, my [crate root](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) is `main.rs`.
+In the case of my binary crate, my [crate root](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) module is `main`.
 If you have a library crate, the crate root would be `lib.rs`.
-These are special files that must be included in any rust project.
+These are files that must be included in any rust project.

-For example, if you were to rename `main.rs` to anything else, `cargo` will complain
+For example, if you were to rename `main.rs` to `blah.rs`, `cargo` will complain when
+I try to build the project:

 {{< highlight bash >}}
 $ cargo build